jappeace/cut-the-crap/Readme.md

 I wish to build out this idea more to essentially make all streams look like human edited youtube videos.
 Although I'm familiar with python,
-I'm much more productive in haskell, therefore I chose to integrate with, and eventually replace jumpcutter.
+I (am or feel) more productive in haskell, therefore I chose to integrate with, and eventually replace jumpcutter.
 On stream we've assesed most of the functionality is basically